 It can be invaluable to this process to record and organize key data points in a centralized CRM or Case Management system.

-2. Maximize workflow efficiency
+2. Maximize workflow efficiency in call centers

 Compliance can be assisted by streamlining your customer journey with fewer moving parts to your processes.